deckhouse/secrets-store-integration/docs/README.md

 ## Limitations and specifics

-- When CSI is used, Pod startup is blocked until secrets are read from the store and written to the volume.
+- When CSI is used, pod startup is blocked until secrets are read from the store and written to the volume.
 - In approaches that use additional containers, the number of container metrics increases because metrics are collected from every container.